 It’s easy to come up with metrics that first might seem adequate and well-grounded.
 However, most of the time the problem lies in the fact of not really knowing what is going on.

-An organisation can measure the amount of marketing emails sent to customers every month, but if they don’t know how many of those emails were actually read, the metric is not good.
+An organisation can measure the number of marketing emails sent to customers every month, but if they don’t know how many of those emails were actually read, the metric is not good.
 They only end up with information about the number of emails sent, but with no information about how many readers they got.

 "A good metric always produces information about the actions that happen in relation to another value."